The stories are heartbreaking for any parent.

 Estimates by teachers in the same survey were as follows:

-Bullying of any kind is a sickness our culture can do without.
+Bullying of any kind is a sickness our culture should not tolerate.
 Just ask Sandrai Gillard of Ajax, Ontario, whose 13 year old son hanged himself after being bullied for being gay, or ask the parents of Dawn-Marie Wesley, the 14 year old who killed herself in her BC home out of fear of being beaten up or ask Michael Neuts, whose son Myles died in a Chatham, Ontario grade school bullying incident gone awry in 1998.

 A report from The Quebec English School Boards Association (QESBA) has resulted in the creation in that province of "curriculum content to help teachers educate students on cyber risks and to develop strategies to help solve problems that students encounter."
 The program also proposes to provide "education tools for parents to increase their ability to respond to cyber problems that arise with their children."